rhaiscript/book/src/plugins/function.md

 Apply the `#[export_fn(pure)]` attribute on a plugin function to mark it as  _pure_.

 Pure functions can be passed a [constant] value as the first `&mut` parameter.
+The condition is that they _MUST NOT_ modify that value.

 Non-pure functions, when passed a [constant] value as the first `&mut` parameter, will raise an `EvalAltResult::ErrorAssignmentToConstant` error.